 Carlos was a very small boy for his age, but extremely energetic and with a very strong personality.
 Many say that if he was born in current times he would certainly have been diagnosed as hyperactive.
-It was this hyperactivity that made his father take him to a gentleman by the stage name of Count Coma.
-Count Coma (real name Mitsuyio Esai Maeda) was a Jiu Jitsu/Judo representative sent to Brazil by Japan to divulge Jiu Jitsu to the world, Gastao took his son to him in the hope that he could learn Jiu Jitsu and release a bit of the extra energy he was prone to have.
+It was this hyperactivity that made his father take him to a gentleman by the stage name of Count Koma.
+Count Koma (real name Mitsuyo Esai Maeda) was a Jiu Jitsu/Judo representative sent to Brazil by Japan to spread Jiu Jitsu to the world, Gastao took his son to him in the hope that he could learn Jiu Jitsu and release a bit of the extra energy he was prone to have.

 In the time of the academy he taught diligently his brothers.
 He also promoted fights between his academy and other styles of fighting common in Rio de Janeiro such as Capoeira, Boxing and Wrestling in order to promote his academy.
 His team would consist of himself and his brothers.

 Throughout the years Carlos started several other businesses for which he needed to often travel, so he relegated the training of his academies to Helio, his top student and brother.
 He also opened other academies in Fortaleza and Ceará, Brazil.
 Carlos Gracie always studied up close human and physical behavior, and throughout the years his studies paid off as he launched the famous Gracie Diet, which is used successfully to this day.